Flood Hazards/Flood Zone Information

 As opportunity presents itself, the City will apply to FEMA for changes to improve the City's flood hazard area mapping.
 With the completion of the Termino Avenue Storm Drain, the City hopes to eliminate one special flood hazard area southwest of Wilson High School.

 The National Flood Insurance Program (NFIP) requires that if the cost of reconstruction, additions, or other improvements to a building equals or exceeds 50% of the building's market value, the building must meet the same requirements as a new building.
 Substantially damaged buildings must also be brought up to the same standards.
-For example, a residence damaged so that the cost of repairs is 50% or more of the building's value before it was damaged must be elevated above the Base Flood Elevation.
+For example, if a residence damaged cost of repairs is 50% or more of the building's value before it was damaged, it must be elevated above the Base Flood Elevation.

-Always check with the Development Services Department before building on, altering, filling, or re-grading on any portion of your property or any right-of-way.
+Always check with the Development Services Department before building on, altering, filling, or re-grading any portion of your property or right-of-way.